SummaryRead the full fact sheet

 It is recommended that all people with asthma, regardless of age, use a spacer when taking medication via a metered-dose inhaler (puffer).

-Spacers help to improve the delivery of asthma medication to the lungs and minimise side effects from medications.
-Talk to your doctor or pharmacist about spacers and how they might help you manage your asthma.
+Spacers help to improve how much asthma medication gets into your lungs and reduces side effects from medications.
+Talk to your doctor or pharmacist about spacers and how they might help you manage your asthma and give you good asthma control.

 Good asthma control